 - Increased use of ignition interlock devices to prevent driving drunk

 - Increased penalties for DUI citations causing death or serious injury to vulnerable users

 FACT: MADD estimates when a person is stopped for drunk driving, they have already driven drunk 40 times, yes four, zero...

 H. 876 (the big Transportation bill) passed the House with

-- 4-foot safe passing distance specified, in addition to the current "due care" precaution.
-During Senate deliberations the specification was downgraded to a recommended.
+- The 4-foot safe passing distance specified, in addition to the current "due care" precaution.
+During Senate deliberations, the specification was downgraded to a recommended.

 - Clarification of when bicyclists who ‘generally shall ride to the right’ as specified in Title 23, may ride to the left or in the left lane.
 Language updated to reflect safety concerns.

 - In addition, the transportation bill defined an eBike, which is surging in popularity, a much-needed step to clearly inform when an eBike does and does not need to be registered and insured.

 - The Senate Transportation Committee disagreed with the approach the House took, and instead directed VTrans to spend $100,000 on "share the road" messaging.

 FACT: NHTSA reports that the most common action that threatens people on bikes is driving too close.
 Safe passing laws that specify distance increase the opportunities for education and enforcement.